-Economists usually suppose that fertility, mortality, and migration depend on economic conditions (e.g., income, commodity prices, and levels of economic development,).
-For example, many theoretical macroeconomic studies focus on the relationship between economic growth and fertility and most such studies find that a negative relationship exists.
-New Economic Geography (NEG) shows that real income tends to be high in regions with large markets, and hence, the population tends to concentrate in these regions because of this potential for higher real income.
-In short, economists may believe that the market has the power to effect population change and that it is, therefore, not sufficient to conduct an analysis that ignores the market.
-The purpose of this paper is to construct a simple benchmark model that can describe regional population change in a market economy.
+Population change is a traditional issue in economics.
+As early as around the turn of the 19th century, Malthus (1798) pointed out that population growth is curbed by the power of land to provide human subsistence.1 Since then, economists have supposed that fertility and migration depend on income, commodity prices, levels of economic development, and so on.
+For example, many theoretical macroeconomic studies focus on the relationship between economic growth and fertility.
+Most such studies find that a negative relationship exists.2 Another example is New Economic Geography (NEG), which shows that real income tends to be high in regions with large markets, and hence, the population tends to concentrate in these regions because of this potential for higher real income.3